genophenoenvo/2020-tripods-neon-workshop/step5.rst

 *Clone your Repository into RStudio*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-RStudio has the feature of creating an R Project using Version Control.
+RStudio can create a R Project using Version Control with ``git``.

-Creating a project with Version Control will allow you to sync changes back up to GitHub while you're working, and when you're finished.
+Creating a project with Version Control will allow you to sync changes back up to GitHub while you're working and when you're finished.

-It also allows you to pull other scientists GitHub repositories and work wiht their code, thus enabling repeatability.
+``Git`` also allows you to pull other GitHub repositories and work with existing code and analysis notebooks, thus enabling repeatability.

 **7.** In RStudio, select 'File' then 'New Project' and then 'Version Control'